tpalczew/HideFaces/README.md

 ```
 python app_flask.py
 ```
-than browse to http://localhost:5000 and you should see an option to a select model, blur type, and upload your picture.
+than browse to http://localhost:5000 and you should see options to a select model, blur type, and upload your picture.

 <p align="center">
   <img src="static/flask.png" width="80%">